songk1992/songk1992/README.md

 but in rising every time we fall."

 “Everything should be
-ade as simple as possible,
+made as simple as possible,
 but no simpler.”

 <br />